About the project

 Where will mWave be located?

-Bombora view community and stakeholder consultation to be a crucial stage of any project and this has certainly been the case in Pembrokeshire.
+The project team view community and stakeholder consultation as a crucial aspect of any project and will be engaging with the local community in a consultation process.